stevencohn/NotepadStarter/readme.md

 ## Introduction

-_This is a clone of the plugin written by Yonggang Luo.
+_This is a fork of the plugin written by Yonggang Luo.
 It is customized to suppress the system tray notification balloon that appears when you double-click a file to open it in Notepad++.
 The changes are minimal:_